Christians and the Tanakh

 My favorite example is atonement.
 This English word tells us the end result of the vocabulary word, that is, being “at one” with God, but does not translate the word itself.
 The Hebrew word in question is used to describe a lid which was put on a box called the covenant box (also called ark of the covenant).
 Once a year blood was sprinkled on this lid to effect forgiveness for the people of Israel.28 The word for the lid was also transformed into a verb which described the action that took place on the lid, that is, bringing about forgiveness through the application of blood.
 When the scholars selected the Greek word for the lid, they made sure to use the same word both for the lid itself, and for the action perpetrated upon the lid.
 The New Testament writers use this word to explain the meaning of the death of Jesus.
 English translators use various words to translate these this concept, including atonement, atoning sacrifice, propitiation, and expiation.
 For example, an important New Testament verse talks about Jesus Christ “whom God put forward as a propitiation by his blood.”
 I feel that the Good News translation does a good job of presenting the intended meaning in its translation of that same verse, by writing “God offered Him (Jesus) so that by His blood he should become the means by which people’s sins are forgiven.”
 28-1

 The Jews who translated the TaNaKh into Greek also provided Greek names for each book of the Bible.
-For example, the first book is called Bereshit (in the beginning) in Hebrew, but the translators chose the Greek word Genesis (generations).
 The English names for the books are for the most part simply the Greek names written with English letters.
+The Hebrew version uses either the name of the author or the first word of the book to be the book title.
+For example, the first book is called Bereshit (in the beginning) in Hebrew, but the translators chose the Greek word Genesis (generations) to name that book.

 Jesus’ respect for the Old Testament